perfringis/problem/description_en.md

 ### Layer system

 One graphic is equivalent to one layer.
 This means that we have 40 layers.
-The layer system We can think of as a plate with a stack of pancakes stacked on top of each other.
+The layer system we can think of as a plate with a stack of pancakes stacked on top of each other.
 Layer #1 is the topmost layer.
 The graphic on this layer is seen first by the observer.
 Layer #2 is seen second by the observer.
-This means that the graphic from layer #1 can cover completely or slightly(or not cover at all) the graphic from layer #2.
+It means that the graphic from layer #1 can cover completely or slightly(or not cover at all) the graphic from layer #2.
 This mechanism is applied to all 40 layers.
-This system of layers is known from programs like "Photoshop" and others used for processing vector or raster graphics.
+This system of layers is known from programs like "Photoshop", "Gimp" or others used for processing vector or raster graphics.

 ### Colors